 He has been teaching/supervising theses at the (under-)graduate level at the Vienna University of Economics and Business (WU), University of Applied Sciences WKO Vienna (FHWien), University of Applied Sciences BFI Vienna, and was invited as a guest lecturer at UNIVALI (Santa Catarina, Brasil).

-He participated in several projects, funded by the Anniversary Fund of the Austrian National Bank (OeNB), the Anniversary Fund of the City of Vienna, the Austrian Research Promotion Agency (FFG), Eurostat, and collaborations with Statistics Austria.
+He participated in several projects, funded by the Anniversary Fund of the Austrian National Bank (OeNB), the Anniversary Fund of the City of Vienna, the Austrian Research Promotion Agency (FFG), Eurostat, ESPON - EGTC (European Observation Network for Territorial Development and Cohesion - European Grouping on Territorial Cooperation) and collaborations with Statistics Austria.
 He joins the scientific committe of the Brazilian Journal of Tourism Research (RBTUR), the editorial council of Tourism – Vision and Action (RTVA), and acts as a reviewer/session chair for several journals/conferences.

-His research interests lie in the application and development of data mining techniques, e.g. general growth mixture modeling (GGMM), latent transition analysis (LTA), multilevel analysis (MLA), structural equation modeling (SEM), item response theory (IRT), text mining approaches like latent semantic analysis (LSA), sentiment analysis, and verbal emotion recognition, or geographical information system (GIS) approaches, to research fields like wellbeing, tourism and scientometrics.
+His research interests lie in the application and development of data mining techniques, e.g. growth mixture modeling (GGMM), latent transition analysis (LTA), multilevel analysis (MLA), structural equation modeling (SEM), item response theory (IRT), text mining approaches like latent semantic analysis (LSA), sentiment analysis, and verbal emotion recognition, or geographical information system (GIS) approaches, to wellbeing- and tourism-related research fields.

 Courses @ MU

 - BSc/BBA: Mathematics and Statistics I+II, Marketing Research and Empirical Project

 - MSc: Advanced Data Analysis and Decision Making; Research Design and Methods in Practice